The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
 - The course manuals en example source code files will guide you to get the software up and running!

-## How to get started?
+## Getting started
 The best way to get started is to work through the 1-day GeoStack Workshop first.

 You will find out soon enough if you need to build some extra skills first.

-## Download instruction
+## Instructions
 1. Clone this Git repository to your local drive.
 This will take a while, because its over 1 Gigabyte!
 2. The main folder will be The-GeoStack-Project folder with 3 subfolders in it for the course to follow.

-## Work instruction
-1. In the main folder: read the document The-GeoStack-Project-Read-Me.pdf
+3. In the main folder: read the document The-GeoStack-Project-Read-Me.pdf
-2. Downloads subfolder: follow the document Download-Datasets.pdf to get the geospatial and GPS datasets.
+4. Downloads subfolder: follow the document Download-Datasets.pdf to get the geospatial and GPS datasets.
-3. GeoStack-Workshop subfolder
+5. GeoStack-Workshop subfolder
 - 1: Follow the document Creating-the-GeoStack-Workshop-VM.pdf
 - 2: Follow the document Workshop-Assignments.pdf.
-4. GeoStack-Course subfolder
+6. GeoStack-Course subfolder
 - 1: Follow the document Creating-the-GeoStack-Course-VM
 - 2: Work through the large set of detailed installation and programming manuals.